-As part of a German research foundation project, the kIT Library helped build a web-based portal for scientists working in the field of technology assessment.
+As part of a German research foundation project, the KIT Library helped build a web-based portal for scientists working in the field of technology assessment.
 By contributing traditional library knowledge and adding expertise about new developments and technologies in the information field, the librarians proved themselves invaluable to the development process.
 The project reflects the changing role of librarians.

-Two libraries are offering the latest in digital technology, providing spaces for people to explore their creativity, develop their skills, play, learn and experiment.
+Three libraries are offering the latest in digital technology, providing spaces for people to explore their creativity, develop their skills, play, learn and experiment.